sandy273040/WSM_indri/README.md

 Note that queries must be extracted in advance before running the queries.

 ### Ranking results
-See report.pdf for detailed comparison.
+See WSM_indri.pdf for detailed comparison.